doby162/Geomyidae/README.md

 Assuming you have Go installed, and maybe you ran the "Confirming your environment" command, the following should get you going:

 1. Clone the repo.
+2. `cd src`
-2. `go run ./cmd/server/` will launch an instance of the server.
+3. `go run ./server/` will launch an instance of the server.
-3. `go run ./cmd/client/` will launch an instance of the client.
+4. `go run ./client/` will launch an instance of the client.

 ### Hot reloading